thirumal-kumar/Youtube_Relevance_Analyzer/README.md

-# 🎯 Video Relevance Analyzer — Hybrid RAG
+# 🎯 Video Relevance Analyzer

 A lightweight, YouTube transcript–based relevance engine that evaluates how closely a video matches its claimed title/topic.
 Built with **Streamlit, SentenceTransformers, BM25**, and a dual-mode transcript fetcher (**yt-dlp + Whisper fallback**).